Who You’ll Hear

 Basic report information

-It’s really important to review the chart while going through report, so that means focusing on nursing orders – making sure things that should have been done are completed and all of your questions are answered.
+It’s really important to review the chart while going through the report, so that means focusing on nursing orders – making sure things that should have been done are completed and all of your questions are answered.

-Things to write down when getting report (this is incredibly general and will vary if you’re on a specialized unit):
+Things to write down when getting a report (this is incredibly general and will vary if you’re on a specialized unit):